bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 [![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image9%20-%20test2%20accuracy.png?raw=true)]()

 ##### Conclussions:
-The configuration now doesn't present overfit, we have  a decent Validation accuracy and a nice test accuracy of 80%.
-As we will see in further combinations this one is the best candidate for a VGG with simple loss.
+The configuration now doesn't present overfit, I have  a decent Validation accuracy and a nice test accuracy of 80%.
+As I will see in further combinations this one is the best candidate for a VGG with simple loss.

 ### TEST 3